sparabu/eddie2/UIUX_SPEC.md

 - **Validation Errors**: Invalid input from users
 - **Network Errors**: Connection issues
 - **File Errors**: Problems with file uploads
+- **Authentication Errors**: Issues with user login, signup, or account management
+- **Database Errors**: Problems with Firestore operations
+- **Offline Errors**: Issues when the device is offline

 ### Error Display
 - **Snackbars**: For transient errors that don't block workflow
 - **Dialog Alerts**: For critical errors requiring acknowledgment
 - **Inline Errors**: For form validation issues
 - **Error Messages**: Should be clear, helpful, and suggest solutions
+- **Retry Mechanisms**: For operations that can be retried (e.g., Firestore operations when offline)
+- **Fallback Behavior**: Graceful degradation when services are unavailable

 ## 12. Empty States